mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

-## Relevant case studies in face-to-face context -  Family Making, Ito / Gee etc
+## Relevant case studies / research  in digital making context -  Family Making, Ito / Gee etc, 5th Dimension

 Outline case studies of similar work and identify gaps.

 Gap in particular exploring support for face-to-face informal communities.

-### Participatory Design

-Ideally, find a key study to bring in.

 ### Family Making - WHAT IN PARTICULAR TO EXPLORE ?